MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-viewpolicy.md

 To view the default Azure Information Protection policy settings:

-1. Select **Classifications** > **Policies** > **Global** to display the default Azure Information Protection policy that's created for your tenant.
+1. Select **Classifications** > **Policies** > **Global** to display the default Azure Information Protection policy settings that are created for your tenant.

 2. After the labels, in the **Configure settings to display and apply on Information Protection end users** section, you see the policy settings.
 For example, there is no default label set, documents and emails are not required to have a label, and users do not have to provide justification when they change labels:

     ![Azure Information Protection policy global settings](./media/info-protect-policy-default-settingsv3.png)

-3. Because you are only viewing the settings, you can close any blades that you have opened.
+3. Because you are only viewing the settings, you can close any blades in the portal that you have opened.

 ## Next steps